 Teachers are responsible for providing basic knowledge, direction, and motivation to all students.
 Given the challenge of meeting these needs, it is difficult for an instructor to spend the necessary class time to resolve an individual student academic problem or concern.
 Students experiencing these problems or concerns are encouraged to make arrangements with their teachers for a conference or special help during a teacher's planning period or before or after school.
-A teacher's daily schedule will be posted in the classroom, Consult these schedules and feed free to ask the teachers for time so students can schedule a time with their teacher to discuss and address these issues outside of class time. any problems you might have pertaining to classes.
+A teacher's daily schedule will be posted in the classroom, so students can schedule a time with their teacher to discuss and address these issues outside of class time.